 Buffer Fragmentation, Retained Views, and External Memory

-The previous sections established the core Buffer ownership difference: views share memory, while copies allocate new backing storage.
-Fragmentation is where that ownership rule becomes operationally visible.
-The same choice that looked small in a parser now affects memory graphs, queue behavior, and the shape of long-running services.
+The previous sections established the core Buffer ownership rule.
+Views share memory.
+Copies allocate new backing storage.
+Fragmentation is where that rule starts showing up in memory graphs, queue behavior, and long-running services.

 Figure 2.1 - A tiny Buffer view keeps the original backing store reachable.
 Copying the retained range costs allocation and byte copying, but it gives the smaller value its own lifetime.